-IID is an abbreviation for Ignition Interlock Device and is a device wired to vehicle’s ignition that requires a breath sample from driver before the engine will start.
-As the vehicle is driven, the devise will request additional samples of breath from the driver to make sure there are no alcohol present in the driver’s blood.
+IID is an abbreviation for the Ignition Interlock Device and is a machine wired to the vehicle’s ignition that requires a breath sample from the driver before the engine will start.
+As the vehicle is driven, the device will request additional samples of breath from the driver to make sure there is no alcohol present in the driver’s blood.

 IID is not required for other convictions, such as a “wet reckless”.

-A help of a DUI lawyer in Los Angeles is needed to defend a drunk driving charge and possibly to avoid an Ignition Interlock Device (IID).
+The help of a DUI lawyer in Los Angeles is needed to defend a drunk driving charge and possibly to avoid an Ignition Interlock Device (IID) on your car.

 The IID requirement is not imposed by the courts; nevertheless, the DMV will require installation even when the courts don’t.
-The DMV and not the court is required by law to mandate all drivers convicted of such offenses to install it.
-Upon installation of the device, it must be serviced every 60 days.
-By law, the installer must notify the DMV if the IID is tampered, attempted to be removed, or if you fail to comply with maintenance requirements 3 times.
-If the Ignition Interlock Devise installer opines that such a violation occurs, the DMV will reimpose the suspension until you comply with the installer’s protocol.
-Lastly, commercial drivers are not eligible for any IID requirements and must serve the entire suspension.
+The DMV and not the court is required by law to make all drivers convicted of a DUI to install IID.
+Upon installation of the IID, the law requires that the IID is serviced every 60 days.
+This law can be found in the California Vehicle Code sections 23575 and 23575.3.
+Because the IID law is very dynamic and is likely to change as the legislature learns about the effect of IID on DUI drivers, check the statute or call our office for up-to-date information.
+The installer must notify the DMV if the IID is tampered with, attempted to be removed, or if you fail to comply with maintenance requirements 3 times.
+If the Ignition Interlock Devise installer sees those violations, he will notify the DMV and the DMV will reimpose the suspension until you comply.
+Commercial drivers are not eligible for IID requirements and must serve the entire suspension.

-Effective July 1, 2010 all persons convicted of DUIs in 4 California counties (Los Angels, Tulare, Alameda, Sacramento) are required to install ignition interlock device (IID) in their vehicle (CVC 23700).
+Effective July 1, 2010, all persons convicted of DUIs in 4 California counties (Los Angels, Tulare, Alameda, Sacramento) are required to install an ignition interlock device (IID) in a vehicle (CVC 23700).
 This new California law is known as AB 91 (California Assembly Bill 91).

-Installation and maintenance of IID (must be checked every 60 days) will be paid by the driver – for example, a typical cost of maintaining IID is a monthly fee of up to $ 85.00 .
+Installation and maintenance of IID (must be checked every 60 days) will be paid by the driver (the typical cost of maintaining an IID is a monthly fee of up to $ 85.00).

-Prior to passage of AB 91, the court had discretion to require a person convicted of a DUI related offense to install an IID in their car.
+Prior to the passage of AB 91, the court had the discretion to require a person convicted of a DUI-related offense to install an IID in their car.
 That is still the law in the remaining 54 counties.
-However, the persons convicted of DUI in the 4 pilot counties are required to install IID either for 5 month (first offense); 12 month (second offense); 24 month (3rd offense); 36 month (4th and any subsequent offense).
+However, the persons convicted of DUI in the 4 pilot counties are required to install IID either for 5 months (first offense); 12 months (second offense); 24 months (3rd offense); or 36 months (4th and any subsequent offense).
 A person convicted of a DUI with injuries (Cal V.C.
-23153) will be required to install ignition interlock device for 12 month on a first offense; 24 month on a second offense; 36 month on a 3rd offense; 48 month on a 4th and any subsequent offenses.
+23153) will be required to install an ignition interlock device for 12 months on a first offense; 24 months on a second offense; 36 months on a 3rd offense; 48 months on a 4th and any subsequent offenses.

-The new law requires IID for 5 month after 1st conviction; for 1 year after 2nd conviction; for 2 years after 3rd conviction and for 3 years after 4th conviction.
-For persons convicted of DUI’s with injuries the law requires installation of an IID for the period of 1 year after 1st conviction; for 2 years after 2nd conviction; for 3 years after 3rd conviction; and for 4 years after 4th conviction.
+The new law requires IID for 5 months after 1st conviction; for 1 year after 2nd conviction; for 2 years after 3rd conviction and for 3 years after 4th conviction.
+For persons convicted of DUI with injuries the law requires the installation of an IID for the period of 1 year after 1st conviction; 2 years after 2nd conviction; 3 years after 3rd conviction; and 4 years after 4th conviction.

-Prior to passing of the law, the courts had the ability but where not required to order installation of an ignition interlock devises in the driver’s vehicle.
-Now, the law requires installation of an IID after a DUI conviction in Los Angeles County.
-Now, more then even, wet reckless is a great alternative to a DUI because a wet reckless conviction does not require installation of an IID.
-Call Los Angeles DUI attorneys for a free consultation about your DUI.
+Prior to the passing of AB 91, the courts had the ability but were not required to order the installation of an ignition interlock device in the driver’s vehicle.
+Now, the law requires the installation of an IID after any DUI conviction in Los Angeles County.
+Now, more than ever, wet reckless is a great alternative to a DUI because a wet reckless conviction does not require the installation of an IID.
+Call Los Angeles DUI attorneys for a free consultation about your Los Angeles DUI.

-Keep in mind that exemption is not easy to get because the person convicted of a DUI must shows to the DMV that (1) she does not own a car, (2) has no access to a car at her residence, (3) acknowledges that she is only allowed to drive a vehicle equipped with ignition interlock devise and couple other minor requirements.
-So, the DMV will cross reference the name and the address of the driver and if the driver owns a car or has a car registered at her residence, DMV will deny the exemption.
+To qualify for the exemption after a DUI conviction, you must show that (1) you do not own a car, (2) you do not have access to a car at your residence, and (3) acknowledge that you are only allowed to drive a vehicle equipped with an ignition interlock device.
+The DMV can cross-reference the name and the address of the driver and if the driver owns a car or has a car registered at her residence, DMV can deny the exemption.

 I am guessing that by 2015 the DMV will report to the legislature that AB 91 reduced recidivism in the 4 pilot counties and the law will be extended to the rest of California.

-Several California Vehicle Code sections were modified after the passage of this law to conform with AB 91, including such sections as administrative suspension section (CVC 13353.3) that now terminates a suspension upon installation of an IID when a driver loses admin per se hearing.
+Several California Vehicle Code sections were modified after the passage of this law to conform with AB 91, including such sections as the administrative suspension section (CVC 13353.3) that now terminate a suspension upon installation of an IID when a driver loses admin per se hearing.

 (818) 921 7744 Call anytime to get a free consultation with Los Angeles DUI Attorney.